youreddy/docs/docs/jwt.md

-# JsonWebTokens in Auth0
+# JSON Web Tokens (JWT) in Auth0

 ## Standard JWT

-When using the `scope=openid`, Auth0 will generate both an `access_token` and a `JsonWebToken` (JWT).
+When setting `scope: 'openid'` in authorization requests, Auth0 will generate both an `access_token` and a JSON Web Token (JWT).
 The former is just an opaque value that can be sent in subsequent API calls to Auth0.
 The JWT on the other hand, is a richer data structure with two characteristics:

-1. It contains properties about the logged in user, your Auth0 account and the app.
+1. It contains claims about the logged in user, your Auth0 account and the app.
 2. It is digitally signed to prevent tampering.

 > Want to learn more about JWT?
 Take a look at the draft spec [here](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html).
 JWT adoption is increasing with the support of companies like Google, Microsoft, etc.